nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `AddIssueCommand` inherits from the `Command` object and overrides the `execute()` method.

-The inheritance from `Command` allows `Logic` to deal with and manipulate polymorphic `Command` objects without dealing with the specific implemetations of each `Command` object.
+The inheritance from `Command` allows `Logic` to deal with and manipulate polymorphic `Command` objects without dealing with the specific implementations of each `Command` object.

 ##### Execution pathway
 The diagram below details how the user's command to add an issue propagates through the system to eventually add an issue.